 Empathizing with your customers

 Let’s take the empathize stage.
-This is where you really need to understand the customer’s problems and how you are trying to solve them.
-This can be easier to do when you face the same problem as a consumer.
+This is where you need to understand the customer’s problems and how you are trying to solve them.
+This can be easier to do when facing the same problem as a consumer.

 “This is where we need to immerse ourselves into the environment of our customers,” Andy said.
 “And then how do we socialize that internally.”

-Then use the feedback you are getting to make improvements that are beneficial to your customers.
+Then use the feedback you are getting to make beneficial improvements to your customers.

 Defining a human-centered problem statement